ETrakLogistics/api-docs-source/source/index.html.md

 Attribute | Description | Notes
 --------- | ------- | -----------
-contract_id | The contract to book on, get this from <a href="#list-all-contracts">listing contracts</a> | Mandatory
-service_id | The service you want to use. | Mandatory barcode | ETrak barcode | Specify your own (from your range) or "false" to be allocated one client_ref1 | Your own reference | Optional client_ref2 | Your own reference | Optional client_ref3 | Your own reference | Optional batch | Your own reference for a batch / dispatch of Consignments | Optional webhook | URL we should post updates to | Optional export_type | permanent or temporary | Optional reason_for_export | sale, gift, intercompany transfer, sample, repair, return, personal items, other | Required if crossing customs union, else optional pieces | Pieces in your consignment.
-Whilst the data format allows for multi-piece consignments, ETrak currently only supports single pieces | Mandatory address_delivery | Where you want your parcel delivered to | Mandatory address_collection | Where your parcel should be collected from (if appropriate) | Mandatory address_return | Where you parcel should be returned to if there's a problem | Optional
+contract_id | The contract to book on, get this from your account manager | Mandatory service_id | The service you want to use. | Mandatory barcode | ETrak barcode | Specify your own (from your range, following our format) or omit the field to be allocated one client_ref1 | Your own reference | Optional client_ref2 | Your own reference | Optional client_ref3 | Your own reference | Optional batch | Your own reference for a batch / dispatch of Consignments | Optional webhook | URL we should post updates to | Optional reason_for_export | sale, gift, intercompany transfer, sample, repair, return, personal items, other | Required if crossing customs union, else optional export_type | permanent or temporary | Optional meta | Valid JSON data | Optional address_collection | Where your parcel should be collected from (if appropriate) | Mandatory address_delivery | Where you want your parcel delivered to | Mandatory address_return | Where you parcel should be returned to if there's a problem | Optional pieces | Pieces in your consignment.
+Whilst the data format allows for multi-piece consignments, ETrak currently only supports single pieces | Mandatory

 <aside class="success">
 On success a 201 response code is sent.